Harm Reduction at SAMHSA

 The U.S. is experiencing the most significant substance use and overdose epidemic it has ever faced, exacerbated by a worldwide pandemic, and driven by the proliferation of highly potent synthetic opioids containing primarily fentanyl and other analogues.

 Provisional data from CDC show that we have crossed the tragic milestone of a predicted 100,000 overdose deaths in 12 months from May 2020 to April 2021; this represents a nearly 29 percent increase compared to the same window of time last year.

 A comprehensive prevention strategy, harm reduction is part of the continuum of care.
-Harm reduction approaches have proven to prevent death, injury, disease, overdose, and prevent substance misuse or disorder.
-Harm reduction is an effective approach to addressing the public health epidemic involving substance use as well as infectious disease and other harms associated with drug use.
+Harm reduction approaches have proven to prevent death, injury, disease, overdose, and substance misuse.
+Harm reduction is effective in addressing the public health epidemic involving substance use as well as infectious disease and other harms associated with drug use.
 Specifically, harm reduction services can:

 - Connect individuals to overdose education, counseling, and referral to treatment for infectious diseases and substance use disorders.

 - Distribute opioid overdose reversal medications (e.g., naloxone) to individuals at risk of overdose, or to those who might respond to an overdose.